mohitpai/journey-optimizer.en/help/using/configuration/ip-warmup-execution.md

 To activate a run, select the **[!UICONTROL Activate]** button.

-Make sure you have scheduled enough time to allow for the segmentation job to be executed.
+Make sure you have scheduled enough time to allow for the [segmentation](https://experienceleague.adobe.com/docs/experience-platform/segmentation/home.html#how-segmentation-works){target="_blank"} job to be executed.

 ![](assets/ip-warmup-plan-activate.png)